Vintage Wedding Dresses: The Maggie Gown To Match Your Favorite Eras

 Some gowns we’re loving for this decade’s trends:

-1960s and ’70s-Inspired Bridal Gowns
+1960s and ’70s-Inspired Wedding Dresses

-The 1960s was a decade of creative couterculture and experimentation in fashion.
+The 1960s was a decade of creative counterculture and experimentation in fashion.
 These vintage wedding dresses popularized shorter skirt lengths, three-quarter-length sleeves, shift silhouettes, and more structured fabrics.
 Celebrities inspired with unique, unexpected bridal styles.
 (Think Elizabeth Taylor’s yellow wedding dress and Sharon Tate’s short babydoll dress in 1968.)
 The full skirts of the 1950s were replaced by A-line and shift silhouettes, formal coat dresses and fur-trimmed jackets became a staple for cold-weather brides, and high necks and capped sleeves came back into style.

 Renaissance-inspired vintage wedding dress trends like high collars and big bell sleeves continued to trend into the 1970s, with silhouettes becoming more billowy, bohemian, and organic.
 Ethereal sleeves, wrist cuffs, and high necks became a staple of 1970s wedding style.
 Ribbons and hats took the place of veils, floral motifs embellished flowing cotton dresses… Think “flower child” of the 1960s with a fresh upgrade for the 70s.